oaimli/oaimli.github.io/index.md

 #### Brief Bio

 I'm currently studying for the Ph.D. at School of Computing and Information Systems, The University of Melbourne ([UoM](https://www.unimelb.edu.au/)), where I started the PhD journey at the end of 2020.
-Previously, after obtaining B.E. from Northeastern University (NEU) in 2017, I studied as an exam-exempted master student at State Key Laboratory of Computer Science in China and got M.Sc. in July 2020 from Chinese Academy of Sciences (CAS).
+Previously, after obtaining B.E. from Northeastern University (NEU) in 2017, I studied as an exam-exempted master student in State Key Laboratory of Computer Science in China and got M.Sc. in July 2020 from Chinese Academy of Sciences (CAS).

 #### Research Interests